nadaalmehdar1999/Task3/README.md

 # Task3
-The third task in training smart methods - the Internet of Things (IOT) path: in this task we will have : 1-ESP32 programmed with Arduino IDE 2-DHT11 sensor (temperature & humidity sensor).
-3-PHP script to insert data into MySQL database.
-4-MySQL database to store readings

-Goal: we will read the temperature and humidity values and store it in MYSQL database

-before running:

-We need to install "MYSQL database", create a database named "get_sensorval", then create a table named"sensor", with two columns(temperature,humidity) image

-in "sendValue.php" , Make sure to change the database password to your password or put "".
+The third task in training smart methods web page that does a GET for a sensor value (any value of type integer) e Make a database of any type

+-Make a web page that stores the sensor's value in the database table

 references:
 https://www.w3schools.com/php/php_superglobals_get.asp